njuguoyang/magnetic_modeling_codes/code/vector_magnetic_field_analysis/readme.txt

-These IDL procedures are provided to analyze vector magnetic field.
+These IDL and FORTRAN procedures are provided to process magnetic field observation data and analyze magnetic field models.
 Please refer to the following papers for the description of the analyzing steps: https://ui.adsabs.harvard.edu/abs/2013A%26A...555A..19G